bjornatgithub/trafficlight_kotlin/README.md

-This is an traffic light control in KOTLIN
+This is an traffic light control in KOTLIN implementing state design pattern